fachrizzz/fachrizzz/README.md

 A machine learning student and enthusiast that shares projects I previously or currently worked on.
 Loves to learn about mathematics and new things, especially new machine learning technologies or technologies in general!

--   🔭 I'm currently working on multiple ML projects
+-   🔭 Currently working on multiple ML projects
--   🌱 I'm currently focused on learning new Machine Learning technology
+-   🌱 Currently focused on learning new ML technology and mathematics
 -   ⚡ Fun Fact: Loves Mathematics and Physics!

 ### Development Tools: